osbeorn/less-linter/README.md

 java -jar less-linter [options] <file>
 e.g. java -jar less-linter something.less

+If only the file is specified, the program will run as if the -a switch had been used.

 Options:
   -h, --help: Output usage information.
   -r, --raw <string>: Pass in a raw string of LESS.